Dipole Radiation and Kinetic Mixing from Dark Photon Solitons: Astrophysical Signatures

 For a given dark photon mass and the properties of a compact object, the conversion radius can be calculated using Eq.\,(\ref{eq:barwpl}).
 This requires setting $\omega_{\text{pl}}$ to $2m$ or $m$, depending on whether we are analyzing dipole radiation or the kinetic mixing phenomena, respectively.
 As long as the conversion radius exceeds $R_0$, the effects of tidal disruption can be reasonably ignored.

 For the case of neutron star-soliton encounters, the plasma frequency within neutron star magnetospheres may reach values about the dark photon masses in the range of masses about $(10^{-7}-10^{-3})$ eV, leading to an output of radio waves via resonance in the $(0.050-50+)$\,GHz regime within the range of radio telescopes\,(see Table 1 in \cite{SKA}).
 In the left panel in Fig.~\ref{fig:polartwo}, we show the polar dependence of the conversion radius within a soliton which is composed of dark photons with a mass $m=10^{-6}\,\rm{eV}$, embedded in the magnetosphere of an aligned neutron star with radius $r=10\;\rm{km}$ (gray central circle), and magnetic field at poles and spin period equal to $B_0=4.5\times10^{12}$ G and $P=0.3$ s, respectively.
 The two interaction mechanisms of our interest are considered: dipole radiation (purple lines) and kinetic mixing (blue line).
 The difference between the two cases arises from the distinct resonance conditions.
 For kinetic mixing, conversion occurs when the plasma frequency satisfies $\omega_{\rm{pl}} = m$, while for dipole radiation, the condition is $\omega_{\rm{pl}} = 2 m$.
 Higher plasma frequencies are found closer to the neutron star, which means the $\omega_{\rm{pl}}= 2 m$ condition is satisfied at smaller radii.
 This results in a smaller conversion radius for the dipole radiation scenario than for the kinetic-mixing case.
+Using Eq.\,(\ref{eq:wplaligned}) for aligned compact stars, the radius at which the resonance condition is satisfied takes the form\,\cite{Long:2024qvd}